nikoss/my-translation-contributions/README.md

 - Audacity
       (multichannel sound editor)
-      ver 1.2, complete translation of the application, and the older, now, website
+      ver 1.2, complete translation of the application, and the older, by now, website
       ver 1.3, partial translation of the application.

 - Avidemux GTK